 Putting things right

-If goodwill compensation is offered as redress, should we issue the payment even if the customer has not explicitly accepted it?
+If goodwill compensation is offered as redress, should you issue the payment even if the customer has not explicitly accepted it?

-This is a judgement call which should be made on a case by case basis in dialogue with the resident.
-It should be noted that, even in instances where a resident does accept any compensation offered by a landlord at the final stage of the internal complaint procedure, this does not prevent them from being able to escalate their complaint to the Ombudsman.
+The landlord must judge this on a case-by-case basis in dialogue with the resident.
+It should be noted that accepting compensation offered by a landlord at the final stage of the internal complaint procedure does not prevent residents from being able to escalate their complaint to the Ombudsman.

 Continuous learning and improvement